liyuanhe211/LYH_DOI_Tools/README.md

 Change log:
 0.3 - 20211015
+ * Context menu (or Ctrl+Shift+S) to directly download PDF from citation info.
  * Bug fix: Corrected the bug caused by in-line parentheses, for example, in the text "(Angew.
 Chem.
 Int.
 Ed., DOI: 10.1002/anie.202010431).", the DOI used to be recognized as "10.1002/anie.202010431)."
 Now only 10.1002 (Wiley) DOI is allowed to have parentheses, and the parentheses has to be paired.
 All non-ascii characters is also not allowed.
- * Context menu (or Ctrl+Shift+S) to directly download PDF from citation info.
  * Added the option to not "Auto hide Sci-Hub or Lib-Gen page".
  * Jump unnecessary waiting for redirection for x-mol.com
  * The batch download buttons will be hidden if no DOI is found on the page.
+ * Recognize links on Nature pages
+ * Bug fix: Decode URI before recognization

 0.2 - 20211014